 Greenway Early Learning Center provides two (2) snacks.
 Snacks will include a daily fruit/veg and a grain/protein.
 Snack Menu will be shared via Brightwheel.
 Families are to provide lunch each day, lunchboxes must be stored in the classroom refrigerator.
 Per state regulations, ice packs are not permitted in your children's lunch.
-Warm foods must be stored in a thermos, and kept inside the child's lunchbox.
-If a special diet is prescribed for a child, and if the diet is administered during care, written instructions and the parent's written consent shall be retained in the child's file.
+If a special diet is prescribed for a child, and if the diet is administered during care, written instructions and the parents written consent shall be retained in the child's file.
 Children and staff will be required to wash their hands before and after all meals.
 The teachers will encourage table manners, socialization, and good eating habits during meal time.